Model Context Protocol

 Begin by identifying the tasks your conversational AI application will automate and organize them into individual topics handled by flows.
 Determine the sequence of steps and messaging that the conversational application follows to assist a user with the task.
 The conversation workflow is assembled in a flow's Canvas with a pattern of nodes similar to a flow diagram.

-Each flow is invoked when your chosen AI model identifies customer intent from a user's query ("What's the weather like?") and matches it to a flow you've created (WeatherUpdate).
+Each flow is invoked when your chosen AI model identifies customer intent from a user's query ("Where can I get Portuguese food in Atlanta?") and matches it to a flow you've created (MCPFoodRecommendation).

 Variables required for the flow to work that should be extracted by the LLM in conversation and passed along to NLX are set up first in the flow's Settings:

-• Select Flows in workspace menu > Choose New flow > Enter a descriptive name (no spaces or special characters) > Select Save
+• Enter a descriptive name (no spaces or special characters) > Select Save

 • Choose Settings (gear icon) in flow toolbar